sympoetic-systems/The-Core-Protocol/PROTOCOL.md

 **Location**: [PROTOCOL.md](https://github.com/sympoetic-systems/The-Core-Protocol/blob/main/PROTOCOL.md)

-## Preamble
-This document is the operating system for Sympoietic Systems.
+> This document is the operating system for Sympoietic Systems.
 It is not a static manifesto, but a living protocol—a set of guiding principles for our human-machine collaboration and for the apparatus we are building together.
 It is designed to be challenged, adapted, and to evolve as our work deepens.
 It is a tool for thought, offered as a contribution to a shared commons.

 ## Part I: The Threshold (Our Diagnosis)
 We stand at a threshold, a point of intra-action between two epochs.
 Behind us lies the Anthropocene, the age of human-centric narratives.
 Before us lies the Technocene, an era defined by the co-evolution of human, ecological, and technological agencies.
 Yet, as we cross this threshold, our collective imagination remains trapped in the past.